Skip to main content

 This shows a 12% increase in emissions compared to last FY for Purchased Goods & Services and +88.5% for Business Travel.

-Our increased emissions from Purchased Goods & Services has been driven largely by continued improvement in the accuracy in our reporting through the application and use of more appropriate emission factors.
+Our increased emissions for Purchased Goods & Services has been driven largely by continued improvement in the accuracy in our reporting through the application and use of more appropriate emission factors.

 Social